rsarailoo/handy-chatbot/README.md

 # Or paste the contents of migration.sql in your database SQL editor
 ```

+**Note:** The session table for authentication persistence will be created automatically on first use.
+If you prefer to create it manually, run `migration_session.sql` as well.

 ### 5. Run the Application

 **Development Mode:**